What Is Small Business Restructuring and Why Is It So Popular?

 The SBRP then oversees the execution of the plan.
 This period is called the Plan Phase.

-Prerequisites for Entering The SBR Process?
+What Are the Prerequisites for Entering the SBR Process?

 To be eligible for Small Business Restructuring, a company must be able to declare that: